finagle/finch/README.md

 There is also a couple of empty request readers that raises `NoSuchElementException` instead of reading:
 * `io.finch.request.NoFutureParams` implementing `FutureRequestReader[Nothing]`
 * `io.finch.request.NoParams` implementing `RequestReader[Nothing]`

+#### Const readers
+Readers that read const params are also available: `io.finch.request.ConstFutureParam` and `io.finch.request.ConstParam`.

 ### Multiple-Value Params
 All the readers have companion readers that can read multiple-value params `List[A]` instead of single-value params `A`.
 Multiple-value readers have `s` postfix in their names.
 So, `Param` has `Params`, `OptionalParam` has `OptipnalParams` and finally `RequiredParam` has `RequiredParams` companions.
 There are also typed versions for every reader, like `IntParams` or even `OptionalLongParams`.